Gmugra/net.cactusthorn.localization/README.md

 * JarLocalizationLoader - load from the JAR resources

 ## Implementations
-* BasicLocalization - straightforward implementation, which simple throw some exception in any "wrong" situation
+* BasicLocalization - straightforward implementation, which simple throw exception in any "wrong" situation
 * LoggingLocalization - never(except initialization phase) throw exceptions, but right them in the log(Slf4j) instead.
 Methods calls always return some string, with as much as possible data.
   * https://www.slf4j.org/
 * WatchLoggingLocalization - LoggingLocalization which run Thread with WatchService to, on the fly, upload changes from the files
-  * Can be used only with PathLocalizationLoader
+  * sure, senseless to use it with JarLocalizationLoader
   * https://docs.oracle.com/javase/8/docs/api/java/nio/file/WatchService.html

 ## Parameters